CodyGreen1904/PortlandStateJavaSummer2021/apptbook/src/main/resources/edu/pdx/cs410J/greencod/README.txt

-This is a README file for Project 1!
-This program reads in arguments to create an appointment, then adds those appointments to an appointment book class that will be updated in later projects.
+Readme for project 2.
+This project pulls in an appointment, and either creates or adds to an existing appointment book to the file you specify.